GitLab

 -

-OAuth <token_contents>
+OAuth <token_contents>.

-For example:OAuth y1_AQAD-qJScAAAEKEQbBNnChvfBIqR_yEQl_HMO0********
+For example:OAuth y1_AQAD-qJScA********. -

 In the Trigger section, disable all options except Merge request events.